apache/nuttx/configs/open1788/README.txt

   -------

-    A simple NSH configuration used for some basic (non-graphic) debug of the pdcurses librawry on top of a framebuffer character drivers.
+    A simple NSH configuration used for some basic (non-graphic) debug of the pdcurses library on top of a framebuffer character drivers.
 This configuration provides the test programs from:

       - apps/examples/pdcurses,